project-wavelets/JazzHands/CONTRIBUTING.md

 - Present updates on the development call about MRs and your planned release cycle

 #### Preparation
-1. Tag all PRs which are part of the release using a relevantly named milestone.
+1. Label all PRs which are part of the release using a relevantly named milestone.
 2. Make sure all the PRs for the release are merged and the CI is passing.
-3. Create a PRs which updates the version number defined in `setup.py` and update the CHANGELOG.
-Commit the changes with a message "Version X.Y.Z release" and merge to master.
+3. Create a PR with updates in the CHANGELOG.
+Commit the changes with a message "Version X.Y.Z release" and merge to `main`.

 #### Automated release
-1. Once the PR is merged into master, create a tag on github.com/jazzhands following the versioning convention specified [here](https://www.python.org/dev/peps/pep-0440/).
-This will create a CI job which pushes to pypi using the credentials stored online.
+Once the PR is merged into `main`, create a release with a `tag` on the [release page](https://github.com/project-wavelets/JazzHands/releases/new).
+The `tag` should follow versioning convention specified [here](https://www.python.org/dev/peps/pep-0440/).
+This will create a CI job which pushes the release to pypi using the credentials stored online.

 ## Manual release (not recommended)
-0. Tag the commit with the correct version and push the tag
+0. Tag the current version `$ git tag -a v1.4 -m "my version 1.4"`
+1. Push tag to the main repository (not your fork) `$ git push origin --tags`
-1. Verify that `$ python setup.py --version` is a valid version
+2. Verify that `$ python setup.py --version` is a valid version (something like `v0.0.0`)
-2. Run `$ python setup.py sdist` - this will create a file `dist/PACKAGENAME-VERSION.tar.gz`
+3. Run `$ python setup.py sdist` - this will create a file `dist/PACKAGENAME-VERSION.tar.gz`
-3. Run `$ twine upload dist/PACKAGENAME-VERSION.tar.gz` (username is [JazzHandsDev])
+4. Run `$ twine upload dist/PACKAGENAME-VERSION.tar.gz` (username is [JazzHandsDev])

 ### Attribution